AOx0/rrm/README.md

 	    rwm set <OPTION> <VALUE>

 	OPTIONS:
-	    game-path    Set the path where RimWorld is installed [alias: \"path\"] use-more     Set if rwm should use more to display output [values: false, true, 0, 1] [alias: \"more\"]
+	    game-path    Set the path where RimWorld is installed [alias: 'path'] pager        Set the paging software to use, like bat, more or less [alias: 'paging'] use-pager    Set if rwm should use more to display output [values: false, true, 0, 1] [alias: 'use-paging']

 <br/><br/>